-When applied as top layer at both indoor and outdoor riding arenas, GENAN SUPER COARSE offers many advantages.
+When applied as top layer at both indoor and outdoor riding arenas, Genan rubber granules (ULTRA COARSE or MEGA COARSE rubber granulate) offer many advantages.

 Only little maintenance is required, and the product life of the arena is long, as rubber granulate is extremely durable and withstands even rough weather conditions very well.